 Risk management is the strategic trade-off of the costs of reducing, assuming, and shifting risks.
 The costs of insurance can also be lowered through risk avoidance or reduction strategies.
 Risk avoidance is accomplished by completely avoiding the risk through such measures as choosing not to smoke or avoiding an activity that might cause injury.
 Risk reduction reduces the risk of injury, loss, or illness.
 For example, installing an alarm system in your home may reduce homeowner's insurance premiums because that reduces the risk of theft.
 Of course, installing an alarm system has a cost too.
 Risk assumption is when one assumes responsibility for a loss or injury instead of pursuing insurance.
-Risk assumption is often embraced when the potential loss is minimal, risk reduction strategies have been undertaken, insurance is too expensive, and/or when protection is difficult to obtain (Kapoor et al., 2015).
-First Nations people on reserve can be sued and can sue for personal injury or property damage.
-Indigenous governments need to protect their assets and their operations from risk.
-There are a number of insurance companies in Canada that serve primarily First Nations clients.
-The following are a few examples of such companies.
+Risk assumption is often embraced when the potential loss is minimal, risk reduction strategies have been undertaken, insurance is too expensive, and/ or when protection is difficult to obtain (Kapoor et al., 2023).